 Current guidelines support the use of HT for the treatment of hot flashes.
 Specific recommendations:

 HT may be started in women who have recently entered menopause.

-HT should not be used in women who started menopause many years ago, except for estrogen vaginal creams.
+HT should not be used in women who started menopause many years ago, except for vaginal estrogen treatments.

 The medicine should not be used for longer than 5 years.

-Women taking HT have a low risk for stroke, heart disease, blood clots, or breast cancer.
+Women taking HT should have a low risk for stroke, heart disease, blood clots, or breast cancer.

 To reduce the risks of estrogen therapy, your doctor may recommend:

 - A lower dose of estrogen or a different estrogen preparation (for instance, a vaginal cream or skin patch rather than a pill)